Welcome to the UCLA Hispanic-Serving Institution

 Improve the curriculum and advising approaches to be culturally responsive to the needs and strengths of Latinx, low-income, and first generation students.

-Latinx Student Resources
+Provide Student Resources

 Events